Voting Rights and Democracy

 Nairne v.
 Landry

 In Nairne v.
-Landry, the United States Court of Appeals for the Fifth Circuit is considering whether the Voting Rights Act’s prohibition on vote dilution is a constitutional exercise of Congress’s Fifteenth Amendment enforcement power.
+Landry, the United States Court of Appeals for the Fifth Circuit considered whether the Voting Rights Act’s prohibition on vote dilution is a constitutional exercise of Congress’s Fifteenth Amendment enforcement power.

 Case Summary

 In 2024, the District Court for the Middle District of Louisiana held that Louisiana’s legislative maps diluted the voting strength of Black voters and therefore violated Section 2 of the Voting Rights Act.
 On appeal, the State of Louisiana argues that the district court’s application of Section 2 to the legislative maps was unconstitutional because, in its view, Section 2 is no longer necessary to enforce the Fifteenth Amendment in Louisiana.
 CAC filed an amicus brief at the Fifth Circuit explaining that Louisiana’s arguments cannot be squared with the text and history of the Fifteenth Amendment and the Voting Rights Act.
-Our brief makes three main points.
+Our brief made three main points.

 First, the Fifteenth Amendment gives Congress sweeping power to enforce the Amendment’s ban on racial discrimination in voting.
 The Fifteenth Amendment provides that “[t]he right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude.”
 To make the Fifteenth Amendment’s guarantee a reality, the Framers explicitly invested Congress with the “power to enforce this article by appropriate legislation.”
 By adding this language to the Amendment, the Framers gave Congress sweeping authority to stamp out every conceivable attempt by states to deny or abridge the right to vote on account of race.